Streampunk/macadam/README.md

 Macadam has a number of prerequisites:

 1. Install [Node.js](http://nodejs.org/) for your platform.
 This software has been developed against the long term stable (LTS) release.
-2. Install the latest version of the BlackMagic Desktop Video tools for your platform, available from https://www.blackmagicdesign.com/support.
+2. Install the latest version of the Blackmagic Desktop Video SDKs for your platform, available from https://www.blackmagicdesign.com/support.
-3. Make sure you have the prerequisites for running [node-gyp](https://github.com/nodejs/node-gyp) on your system.
-This requires a C/C++ compiler and python v2.7.
+3. Install [node-gyp](https://github.com/nodejs/node-gyp) and make sure that you have the prerequisites for compiling Javascript addons for your platform.
+This requires a C/C++ development kit and python v2.7.

 Macadam is designed to be used as a module included into another project.
 To include macadam into your project: